solana-foundation/developer-content/content/courses/onchain-development/intro-to-anchor.md

 ### Declare your program ID

-The `declare_id` macro sets the on-chain address of the Anchor program (i.e. the `programId`).
+The `declare_id` macro sets the onchain address of the Anchor program (i.e. the `programId`).
 When you create a new Anchor program, the framework generates a default keypair.
 This keypair is used to deploy the program unless specified otherwise.
 The public key of this keypair is used as the `programId` in the